A Lesson to Learn: Cryptyde Inc. (TYDE)

 TYDE’s Market Performance

-TYDE stocks went down by -18.36% for the week, with a monthly drop of -35.52% and a quarterly performance of -72.68%.
-The volatility ratio for the week stands at 14.74% while the volatility levels for the past 30 days are set at 11.99% for Cryptyde Inc. The simple moving average for the period of the last 20 days is 89.57% for TYDE stocks with a simple moving average of -66.81% for the last 200 days.
+TYDE stocks went up by 69.13% for the week, with a monthly jump of 22.65% and a quarterly performance of -56.80%.
+The volatility ratio for the week stands at 53.28% while the volatility levels for the past 30 days are set at 22.92% for Cryptyde Inc. The simple moving average for the period of the last 20 days is 26.67% for TYDE stocks with a simple moving average of -77.18% for the last 200 days.